 Research projects that involve an outside agency may have restrictions that are more stringent than this Marshall University policy.
 In this case, the sponsor's requirements will take precedence over institutional policy for that project.
-For St. Mary's Medical Center, Cabell Huntington Hospital, Veterans Affairs Medical Center, and the WV Division of Criminal Justice Services, their specific Human Research Protection Program Policy will determine who can serve as a PI at their institutions.
+For St. Mary's Medical Center, Cabell Huntington Hospital, Veterans Affairs Medical Center, their specific Human Research Protection Program Policy will determine who can serve as a PI at their institutions.